Had3r/Places-Sharer/README.md

 - The visitor is able to view the list of users and check shared places for a specific user.
 - **The goal** of this app is to learn Node/Express and how to connect with React.

+## Frontend

-## Structure - frontend
+### Structure

 Creating a common split of components into folders `components` and `pages` makes it difficult to find individual parts of the app.
 Instead of creating two main folders and then subfolders, I **splitted logic by feature**.
-It means that I have place related components in a places folder, user related components in a user folder and so on. `Shared` folder contain common components.
+It means that I have place related components in a `places` folder, user related components in a `user` folder and so on. `Shared` folder contains common components.

-## Installation - frontend
+### Installation

 Use the package manager [npm](https://docs.npmjs.com/cli/v8/commands/npm-install) to install and run.